SlyZ1/Physics-Based-Bodies/README.md

 **Collision detection.** Each vertex's collision is found by tracing a line segment from its last position to its newly integrated position and checking it against the level's triangles.
 To avoid testing every vertex against every triangle in the scene, a single bounding sphere around the whole character (rather than a full spatial hierarchy like a BVH) is used as a cheap first filter — sufficient here since there's only one moving soft body.

-Full derivations (force/impulse formulas, soft-constraint feedback terms, volume-correction math) are in `papers/Report.pdf`.
+Full derivations (force/impulse formulas, soft-constraint feedback terms, volume-correction math) are in `Report.pdf`.

 ## Repository layout